The 555th Parachute Infantry Battalion was nicknamed the "Triple Nickles" because of its

 Second, the Japanese were at the time floating incendiary devices attached to balloons across the Pacific Ocean, taking

-The Forest Service asked the military for help and the “Triple Nickle” was ready, willing and able.
-The battalion answered
+Service asked the military for help and the “Triple Nickle” was ready, willing and able.
+The battalion answered some 36 fire

-some 36 fire calls with more than 1,200 individual jumps during the summer of 1945, operating from Pendleton and Chico,
+calls with more than 1,200 individual jumps during the summer of 1945, operating from Pendleton and Chico, Calif.
+The

-Calif.
-The operation covered all of the northwestern states including Montana.
+operation covered all of the north-western states including Montana.

 During fire operations the battalion suffered numerous injuries but only one fatality.
 Malvin L. Brown, a medic assigned to

-the battalion's headquarters company, died on Aug.6, 1945 after falling during a letdown from a tree in the Siskiyou National
+the battalion's headquarters company, died on Aug.6, 1945 after falling during a let-down from a tree in the Siskiyou

-into the rice paddies during an airborne assault on Good Friday morning.
+rangers descend into the rice paddies during an airborne assault on